 Trade

-I am a completist and mainly interested in low gens.
+Speaking about trading, as said before, I am mainly interested in low gen tapes.
 Since trading means free, legal exchange of fan-made concert tapes, radio or TV broadcasts and material that was never - and will never be - officially released, I am glad to may offer something for the others.
+Due to these facts, I am always very interested in getting something I do not have yet.
+All the titles are listed chronologically.
+Each time low gen preceded manufactured title if any.
+I use (0) either for analog and digital lineages.
+I also do not trade material officially released.

 My Own Trade Rules